zorzi-s/projectRegularization/README.md

 After installing all of the required dependencies above you can download the pretrained weights from [here](https://drive.google.com/drive/folders/1IPrDpvFq9ODW7UtPAJR_T-gGzxDat_uu?usp=sharing).

 Unzip the archive and place *saved_models_gan* folder in the main *projectRegularization* directory.

+Please note that the polygonization step is not yet available!

 ## Evaluation
 Modify *variables.py* accordingly, then run the prediction issuing the command